 FoIP also helps bring down energy use.
 By integrating your information sending with internet services and using off-premises centers, you can significantly decrease the amount of power your company uses yearly.

-Upgrade Your Company to FoIP With Softlinx
+Upgrade Your Company to FoIP Solutions With Softlinx

-Investing in FoIP services will help you take on projects with improved communication speed and productivity.
+Investing in FoIP solutions will help you take on projects with improved communication speed and productivity.
 But you need to make sure you partner with the right provider for your business.
 Softlinx provides secure cloud-based faxing solutions for companies in healthcare and other industries that need to protect their data.
 We help improve your faxing workflow, creating a better environment for productivity and reducing HIPAA compliance risks.